kennethjiang/Teleport-NSLog/README.md

 #import <Teleport.h>

 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {
-    // TELEPORT_DEBUG = YES; // Uncomment this line if you want to capture log when debugging it in Xcode.
+    // TELEPORT_DEBUG = YES; // Uncomment this line if you want to redirect NSLog even in Xcode [Teleport startWithForwarder:
-    [Teleport startWithForwarder:
         [SimpleHttpForwarder forwarderWithAggregatorUrl:@"http://hostname_or_ip_addr.of.your.server:8080/"]
     ];